EnryMarch10/SmartCarWashingSystem/README.md

 (and solved) and the washing process can go on.

-Develop the embedded software on Arduino + PC connected through the serial line, implementing the Arduino part in C++/Wiring and the PC part in Java or in another favourite language.
+Develop the embedded software on Arduino + PC connected through the serial line, implementing the Arduino part in C++/Wiring and the PC part in Java or in another favorite language.
 The Arduino program must be designed and implemented using task-based architectures and synchronous Finite State Machines.

 For any aspect not specified, you are free to choose the approach you consider more useful or valuable.